dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 * **XhciPortLimit**: YES
    * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
 Please create a [USB map](https://usb-map.gitbook.io/project/) when possible as.

 The reason being is that UsbInjectAll reimplements builtin macOS functionality without proper current tuning.
-It is much cleaner to just describe your ports in a single plist-only kext, which will not waste runtime memory and such
+It is much cleaner to just describe your ports in a single plist-only kext, which will not waste runtime memory and such.

 ## Misc